EWC-consortium/eudi-wallet-rfcs/ewc-rfc013-issue-photoid.md

 ### 5.2.1.
 Setup Phase
 Before any attestations are issued, the **EUDI Wallet (W)** and the **PhotoID Issuer (IS)** establish a connection.

-1. **Wallet (W) discovers Issuer (IS)**
-   - **W → IS:** Discover Request
-   - **IS → W:** Discover Response

 The Wallet and Issuer exchange metadata to establish connection endpoints and cryptographic parameters necessary for secure communication.
 This typically includes OpenID discovery mechanisms.

 ### 5.2.2.
 Credential Issuance Request (OpenID4VCI)